6 Causal Inference for Longitudinal Data

 at_risk = as.integer(T >= t))

-# Step 1: Fit initial pooled logistic regression
+# Step 2: Fit initial pooled logistic regression (TMLE step 1)

 summary(initial_fit)